clpo13/bls-go/README.md

 In your `import` statement, add `"github.com/clpo13/bls-go"`.
 Now, you have access to `blsgo.GetData`, `blsgo.Payload`, and `blsgo.ResultData`, as well as a few other helper structs and functions.
 Run `go doc github.com/clpo13/bls-go` to get some basic information on the available objects.
+The generated API docs can also be found at <https://godoc.org/github.com/clpo13/bls-go>.

 More detailed usage notes coming soon.